MutationObserver API: Real-World Examples

 Common Use Cases:

 Example: Want to detect ad-blockers?
 Use the API to monitor ad containers and log changes.
 Need to validate form fields?
-Observe input changes and display feedback in real time.
+Observe input changes and display the feedback in real-time.

 This guide explains how to use MutationObserver effectively, with practical examples for modern web development.